Russian ties, trade lie behind EU sanctions rift

 The picture emerging from United Nations and European Union data shows the impact of restricting trade with Russia would be far from even, with Germany dwarfing others' exposure and those urging sanctions loudest, such as Sweden, having less at stake.

-Wary of antagonising its main gas supplier, the EU has used travel bans and asset freezes so far in reaction to Russia's annexation of Crimea and support for separatists in Ukraine.
+Wary of antagonizing its main gas supplier, the EU has used travel bans and asset freezes so far in reaction to Russia's annexation of Crimea and support for separatists in Ukraine.

 Ministers agreed on Tuesday those measures may be widened if Moscow does not cooperate with an investigation into the plane crash and fails to stop weapons flowing into the country.

-Limiting trade would be damaging because the 28-nation EU sold goods worth 120 billion euros (94 billion pounds) to Russia last year, even if that was only 7 percent of the bloc's annual exports, according to the EU statistics office Eurostat.
+Limiting trade would be damaging because the 28-nation EU sold goods worth 120 billion euros ($161 billion) to Russia last year, even if that was only 7 percent of the bloc's annual exports, according to the EU statistics office Eurostat.

 Germany, Europe's biggest economy, accounted for one-third of sales to Russia, around 36 billion euros.
-Many of those goods could be restricted by sanctions: manufactured products including those used in defence and energy.
+Many of those goods could be restricted by sanctions: manufactured products including those used in defense and energy.

 EU governments are split over tougher sanctions, largely depending on the closeness of their ties with Russia.
 Germany is the swing state given its position at the heart of Europe and as its weight as the EU's most populous country.